Granular segregation across flow geometries: a closure model for the particle segregation velocity: Drag force in mixtures

-To extend the intruder drag model of equations~(\ref{eq:drag}) and (\ref{eq:drag_coefficient}) to mixtures, we perform a series of simulations using an approach where opposing forces are applied to particles of each species \citep{bancroft_drag_2021}.
+Before considering the segregation velocity, which is the focus of this paper, it is necessary to address the effect of mixture concentration on the drag force, as noted in section \ref{section:drag}.
+To extend the intruder drag model of equations~(\ref{eq:drag}) and (\ref{eq:drag_coefficient}) to mixtures, we perform a series of simulations using an approach motivated by \cite{bancroft_drag_2021}, where opposing forces are applied to particles of each species.
 Specifically, equal and opposite applied forces are imposed in the segregation direction to particles of each species (negative $z$-direction for small particles and positive $z$-direction for large particles) in a homogeneous shear flow of a mixture of large and small particles like that shown in figure~\ref{fig:schematics} with $g=0$.
-The applied force, which is distributed across all particles of a species, drives the particle species to segregate at a rate controlled entirely by the applied force and the drag, which balance each other.
-By tracking the average motion of all of the particles of each species, the difference between the species-specific velocity and the bulk velocity, $w_i-w$, for species $i$ is obtained.
-By calculating the overall normal and shear stresses, $P$ and $\tau$, from inter-particle collisions \citep{luding2008introduction}, the viscosity is obtained via~(\ref{eq:viscosity}).
-Finally, the average drag coefficient $C^D_i$ is estimated from equation~(\ref{eq:drag}).
+The applied force, which is distributed across all particles of a species, drives the particle species to segregate at a rate controlled entirely by the applied force and the drag, which balance each other~\citep{jing_drag_2022}.
+In this way, (\ref{force_balance}) has just two terms, the mixture segregation force, $F^S_i$, which is equivalent to the applied force, and the mixture drag force $F^D_i$ (since $g=0$). $F^D_i$ is given by (\ref{eq:drag_approx}) which is in terms of the effective granular viscosity, $\eta$, and the species-specific segregation velocity, $w_i$.
+By tracking the average motion of all of the particles of each species, $w_i$ for species $i$ is obtained.
+By calculating the overall normal and shear stresses, $P$ and $\tau$, from inter-particle collisions \citep{luding2008introduction}, $\eta$ is obtained via~(\ref{eq:viscosity}).
+Using force balance (\ref{force_balance}) with the applied force for $F^S_i$, the mixture drag coefficient $C^D_i$ is estimated using (\ref{eq:drag_approx}) for $F^D_i$ with the measured $w_i$ and calculated $\eta$.
 In these simulations, the domain is the same as the controlled shear flows used for measuring segregation velocities.
 The data are recorded at intervals of 0.01\,s over a 1\,s window after the flow reaches a steady state.